MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ### Manage integration services from the guest operating system

+> **Note:** disabling integration services may severely affect the hosts ability to manage your virtual machine.
+Integration services must be enabled on both the host and guest to operate.

 #### On Windows Guests

-> **Note:** disabling integration services may severly affect the hosts ability to manage your virtual machine.
-Integration services must be enabled on both the host and guest to operate.

 Integration services appear as services in Windows.
 To enable or disable an integration services from inside the virtual machine, open the Windows Services manager.